Particulate matter: Measures

+Measurement

+Particulates have been measured in increasingly sophisticated ways since air pollution was first systematically studied in the early 20th century.
+The earliest methods included relatively crude Ringelmann charts, which were grey-shaded cards against which emissions from smokestacks could be visually compared, and deposit gauges, which collected the soot deposited in a particular location so it could be weighed.
+Automated, modern methods of measuring particulates include optical photodetectors, tapered element oscillating microbalances, and Aethalometers.
+Besides measuring the total mass of particles per unit volume of air (particle mass concentration), sometimes it is more useful to measure the total number of particles per unit volume of air (particle number concentration).
+This can be done by using a condensation particle counter (CPC).

+To measure the atomic composition of particulate samples, techniques such as X-ray spectrometry can be used.

 Climate effects

-Atmospheric aerosols affect the climate of the earth by changing the amount of incoming solar radiation and outgoing terrestrial longwave radiation retained in the earth's system.
+Atmospheric aerosols affect the climate of the Earth by changing the amount of incoming solar radiation and outgoing terrestrial longwave radiation retained in the Earth's system.
 This occurs through several distinct mechanisms which are split into direct, indirect and semi-direct aerosol effects.
 The aerosol climate effects are the biggest source of uncertainty in future climate predictions.
-The Intergovernmental Panel on Climate Change (IPCC), Third Assessment Report, says:While the radiative forcing due to greenhouse gases may be determined to a reasonably high degree of accuracy... the uncertainties relating to aerosol radiative forcings remain large, and rely to a large extent on the estimates from global modeling studies that are difficult to verify at the present time.
+The Intergovernmental Panel on Climate Change (IPCC) stated in 2001:While the radiative forcing due to greenhouse gases may be determined to a reasonably high degree of accuracy... the uncertainties relating to aerosol radiative forcings remain large, and rely to a large extent on the estimates from global modeling studies that are difficult to verify at the present time.

 Aerosol radiative

 Direct

 The direct aerosol effect consists of any direct interaction of radiation with atmospheric aerosols, such as absorption or scattering.
 It affects both short and longwave radiation to produce a net negative radiative forcing.
 The magnitude of the resultant radiative forcing due to the direct effect of an aerosol is dependent on the albedo of the underlying surface, as this affects the net amount of radiation absorbed or scattered to space.
 For example, if a highly scattering aerosol is above a surface of low albedo it has a greater radiative forcing than if it was above a surface of high albedo.
 The converse is true of absorbing aerosol, with the greatest radiative forcing arising from a highly absorbing aerosol over a surface of high albedo.
 The direct aerosol effect is a first-order effect and is therefore classified as a radiative forcing by the IPCC.
 The interaction of an aerosol with radiation is quantified by the single-scattering albedo (SSA), the ratio of scattering alone to scattering plus absorption (extinction) of radiation by a particle.
 The SSA tends to unity if scattering dominates, with relatively little absorption, and decreases as absorption increases, becoming zero for infinite absorption.
 For example, the sea-salt aerosol has an SSA of 1, as a sea-salt particle only scatters, whereas soot has an SSA of 0.23, showing that it is a major atmospheric aerosol absorber.